vikramkbgs/DSA/README.md

 # DS - Practice
-### this repo is containing question which is given by coding ninja to practice in ds part.
+- This repo is containing questions which is given by coding ninja to practice in ds part.